The Rape of the Lock

 While clog’d he beats his silken Wings in vain; [2.130]

-Or Alom-Stypticks with contracting Power
+Or Alom-Stypticks° with contracting Power astringent substances

 Shrink his thin Essence like a rivell’d Flower.

-Or as Ixion 44 fix’d, the Wretch shall feel
+Or as Ixion fix’d, the Wretch shall feel

 The giddy Motion of the whirling Mill,

-In Fumes of burning Chocolate shall glow,
+In Fumes of burning Chocolate° shall glow, (always a drink at this time)

 And tremble at the Sea that froaths below!